allenai/rslearn/docs/ModelConfig.md

 match with the keys expected by foundation models or by decoders.
 Other transforms are used as augmentations.

-Here is an example where a Sentinel-2 image time series is intiially loaded under sentinel2_l2a, which is the key expected by the OlmoEarth pre-trained model.
+Here is an example where a Sentinel-2 image time series is initially loaded under sentinel2_l2a, which is the key expected by the OlmoEarth pre-trained model.
 But we also copy it to the "image" key so that it can be accessed when creating visualizations (by the Task object), and since the Faster R-CNN also expects an "image" key to know